Turkey Popsicle Stick Craft For Kids [With FREE Template]

 - Line 4 popsicle sticks up to create a rectangle.
 Grab another popsicle stick and cut it into thirds with the scissors.
 Stretch a glue dot along the length of the 3 short popsicle sticks and use them to glue the 4 popsicle stick rectangle together.
 Glue one at the top, bottom, and middle.

-- Take the completed pilgrim hat and glue to the top of the brown popsicle stick turkey body.
+- Take the completed pilgrim hat and glue it to the top of the brown popsicle stick turkey body.
+Place the eyes just below the hat bottom and glue in place.

 - Glue the snood behind the beak and then glue these pieces in the middle and slightly overlapping the eyes.